Aadithya2201/2c.ARP_RARP_PROTOCOLS/README.md

 # 2c.SIMULATING ARP /RARP PROTOCOLS

-## NAME :AADITHYA.R
+### Name: Aadithya.R
-## REGISTER NUMBER : 212223240001
+### Register Number: 212223240001
 ## AIM
-To write a python program for simulating ARP protocols using TCP.
+To write a python program for simulating ARP and RARP protocols using TCP.
 ## ALGORITHM:
 ## Client:
 1. Start the program